magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 > Make fine grained interfaces that are client specific.

-In this case we want to keep interfaces as small as possible, so clients are not forced to implement methods that they don't actually need.
+In this case, we want to keep interfaces as small as possible, so clients are not forced to implement methods that they don't actually need.

 <!-- REVIEW: This explanation could be more detailed -->

-So, comming back to our shape interface, now that we can calculate volumes our interface looks similart to this:
+So, coming back to our shape interface, now that we can calculate volumes our interface looks similar to this:

 ```typescript
 interface Shape {